Puerto Rico hit by island-wide power blackout

 In the short-term, though, the grid remains vulnerable ahead of a new hurricane season beginning this summer.

-Falling revenues, a loss of staff and constant leadership turnover have contributed to an outdated fleet of equipment, which was exposed by Maria's winds of up to 155 miles per hour.
+Falling revenues, a loss of staff and constant leadership turnover have contributed to an outdated fleet of equipment, which was exposed when Maria brought winds up to 155 miles per hour.

 Compounding that, most of the island's generation is done in the south and trekked through miles of wires to the bulk of the population in the north.